Mississippi Bankruptcy Exemptions: What You Get to Keep

 Does Mississippi have a separate car exemption?

 Not a dedicated one.
 Your vehicle is protected inside the single $10,000 aggregate personal-property exemption under Miss.
-Code Ann. § 85-3-1, which also covers furniture, clothing, tools of trade, and other tangible items.
-You decide how to allocate the $10,000 across those assets.
+Code Ann. § 85-3-1(a), which also covers household goods, clothing, tools of trade, cash on hand, and other tangible items.
+You decide how to allocate the $10,000.
+Be careful with "household goods" — the statute expressly excludes works of art, antiques, jewelry other than wedding rings, and electronic entertainment equipment beyond one TV and one radio.

 Are my wages protected from garnishment in Mississippi?